-The use of bastion host or jump server allows for easier security management as hosts that are not public-facing does not need to be secured as much as the public-facing host.
-If you need to SSH to the hosts within the private network however, you will need to first SSH to the bastion host or jump server and SSH to the other host from there.
+Using a bastion host or jump server allows for easier security management as hosts that are not public-facing do not need to be secured as much as the public-facing host.
+If you need to SSH to the hosts within the private network, you will need to first SSH to the bastion host or jump server and SSH to the other host from there.

-Some of the ways access the internal network are to set up a VPN or proxy on the gateway and to configure the client connection accordingly.
+Having to connect through multiple hosts adds complexity on the client side.
+Some ways to help are setting up a VPN or proxy on the gateway and configuring the client connection accordingly.

-If the gateway host is an SSH server however, you can use the built in ProxyJump option which will automate logging in to multiple hosts to reach the end destination.
-This option if paired with public key authentication method could be a lifesaver for system administrators.
+If the gateway host is an SSH server, you can use the built-in ProxyJump option to automate logging in to reach the end destination through multiple hosts.
+If paired with the public key authentication method, this option is extremely convenient for system administrators.

 user@host:~$ ssh user@gateway user@gateway's password: user@gateway:~$ ssh user@internal user@internal's password: user@internal:~$ exit logout Connection to internal closed. user@gateway:~$ exit logout Connection to gateway closed. user@host:~$